Mattlister/designandconquer/README.md

 * JavaScript - Some of the code for this was produced by Matthew Lister based on learning material from the code insitute course.
-I also used code from google garage which I used to create the code to fetch data fro JSON.
-The mapping section was imported and edited from google maps API's.
+I also used code from google garage and JSFiddle to produce the map layouts that tie into the modals.
+To finish off the markers, I used information from stack overflow and edited it to display my markers as i'd hoped they would on the webapge.
+Some of the mapping section was imported and edited from google maps API's.

 * JSON - The code was produced using information found online on how to produce a JSON file.
 Once I had the basis, I added more informtion to the